aiswarya-87/aiswarya-87.github.io/README.md

 <ul>
   <li>index.html - The profile page with links to the 3 projects</li>
   <li>Photo Album - Photo Album with image processing options</li>
-  <li>TicTacToe - Tic-Tac-Toe game with single-player and two-player modes</li>
+  <li>Tic Tac Toe - Tic-Tac-Toe game with single-player and two-player modes</li>
   <li>Wordle - A simple game of Wordle</li>
 </ul>